Long COVID symptoms: What we (don’t) know and who it impacts | DW | 14.01.2021

 For many other people, if you're training for a marathon or if you're training for a race, you want to push yourself every single time you train.
 With long COVID, what we believe is if you stay well within your energy window, then the window itself will get bigger over time rather than us trying to push.
 Because one of the key things that all of us are seeing is the harder you push yourself, the longer it takes to recover after each episode.
 So, stay within your energy envelope at every available opportunity.

-Dr. David Strain is a senior clinical lecturer at the College of Medicine and Health at the Univeristy of Exeter in the UK.
+Dr. David Strain is a senior clinical lecturer at the College of Medicine and Health at the University of Exeter in the UK.

-This interview was conducted by Ben Fajzullin.
-It's been lightly edited for clarity.
+This interview was conducted for TV and has been edited for clarity.